 CDM organizes two retreats every year.
-The first one -- referred to as the Quality Control retreat -- is usually held during the last weekend of February, while the main retreat comes on at the beginning of August.
-Members of CDM are expected to make at least one Christlike disciple annually and present him/her during the August retreat.
+The first one -- referred to as the Quality Control retreat -- is usually held during the last weekend of February, while the main Disciplemakers Summit comes on during the second week of August.
+Members of CDM are expected to make at least one Christlike disciple annually and present him/her during the Summit.
 However, any member can bring his/her disciple to the Quality Control retreat to ascertain that his/her labor has not been in vain.

 The Quality Control Retreat lasts only for a weekend (Friday afternoon to Sunday afternoon).
-The major CDM retreat lasts for a week and is a time when members are taken through rigorous training in Christlikeness and disciple-making.
+The Disciplemakers Summit lasts for a week, and is a time when members are taken through rigorous training in Christlikeness and disciple-making.
 Every repeat member of CDM who shows up without at least one well-trained disciple (exams will be conducted) will be sent back and not allowed to take part in the retreat.
 This is to ensure fruitfulness and dedication to fulfilling the Great Commission.

 From 2018, the retreats have been decentralized to the Volta region, the Northern Zone, and Togo.
 2019 has also witnessed the introduction of CDM International Retreats in Europe and the USA.